-As of 31 March 2019, Philly Shipyard had no order backlog.
-Philly Shipyard delivered Hull 030 to Matson during the first quarter of 2019.
-Securing contracts for new vessels is the key to unlocking Philly Shipyard's potential for sustained operations and profitability.
-Due to the under-recovery of overhead costs (i.e., overhead costs incurred and not allocated to projects), Philly Shipyard expects it will continue to incur losses in 2019, even if the shipyard receives orders for new vessels.
-Barring any impact from new orders, it is expected these losses (at an EBITDA level) should be in line with the cash burn rate.
+As of 30 June 2019, Philly Shipyard had no order backlog.
+Philly Shipyard continues to pursue a mix of newbuild and repair opportunities in the commercial and government markets.
+Securing contracts to build new vessels is the key to unlocking Philly Shipyard's potential for sustained operations and profitability.
+Due to the under-recovery of overhead costs (i.e., overhead costs incurred and not allocated to projects), Philly Shipyard expects it will continue to incur losses in 2019, even if the shipyard receives orders to build new vessels.
+Barring any impact from new work or extraordinary items, it is expected these losses (at an EBITDA level) should be in line with the cash burn rate.

-In the near term, Philly Shipyard's main focus continues to be the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV).
+In the near term, Philly Shipyard's main focus continues to be the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV) for the U.S. Maritime Administration (MARAD).
 The NSMV program seeks to replace as many as five of the aging vessels that serve as training ships for the state maritime academies in the United States.
-The U.S. Maritime Administration (MARAD) released a request for proposal (RFP) for a vessel construction manager (VCM) for the NSMV program.
-The VCM contract was originally expected to be awarded within Q1 2019.
-However, the selection of the VCM is behind schedule.
-Now, based on MARAD's public testimony, the VCM contract is expected to be awarded in May 2019.
-The VCM will then enter into a contract with a U.S. shipyard to build the vessels.
-Due to the delay in the VCM selection process, the shipyard contract is now expected to be awarded in Q3 2019, several months later than previously contemplated.
+The contract for the vessel construction manager (VCM) for the NSMV program was awarded to TOTE Services, LLC (TOTE Services) on 22 May 2019, National Maritime Day.
+Award of the construction contract is anticipated within Q4 2019.
 The U.S. Congress has appropriated USD 600 million in funding for the first two vessels (i.e., NSMV 1 and NSMV 2).
-MARAD's stated objective is to receive the lead vessel in time to assure its availability for the summer sea term which commences in May 2022.
+MARAD's current objective is to receive the lead vessel within Q4 2022.